Do you consider yourself “damaged goods” because you have been acting out on your unwanted sexual behaviors for so long?

 You have written yourself off before even having a glimmer of hope for your recovery and healing.

-It was six years of living in shame, and considering herself damaged goods that led sister Rania nowhere except back to her addictive behaviours, before she reached out to me at Purify Your Gaze.
+It was six years of living in shame, and considering herself damaged goods that led sister Rania nowhere except back to her addictive behaviors, before she reached out to me at Purify Your Gaze.

 The fact of the matter is that you are not damaged goods.
 You are not damaged beyond repair.
 The truth is that these labels push you further into shame and feeling bad about yourself and until you actively choose to have hope for yourself and to actively start seeking help, these labels do nothing more than prevent you from the possibility of ever healing.